gigabuck/gigabuck.github.io/_posts/2015-11-02-Arachni-DVWA.md

 it may be typically required in an evaluation and scanners can run into configuration issues preventing a successfuly scan of DVWA.
-We will look at some of the common configuration issues you may run into with scanning DVWA with the Arachni web application vulnerability scanner.
+We will look at some of the common configuration issues you may run into with scanning DVWA with the Arachni web application vulnerability scanner and how to address those.

 The first issue that you may run into is authenticating to DVWA with Arachni.
 The auto-login plugin can be challenging to get configured